chynasan/chynasan/README.md

 Hi, I’m Chyna!
-My background is in Windows systems administration and VMware administration and engineering.
+My background is in Windows system administration and VMware administration and engineering.
 I have recently started writing curriculum for Red Hat.

 Outside of work, I’m interested in art, traveling, language learning, cooking, and video games.